Bronx ‘city within a city’ shaken by sickness, fear

 She is retired after 40 years with the U.S. Postal Service.
 Her sister is turning 70.
 A birthday bash in Las Vegas was booked for August.

-That was before the coronavirus changed hers and so many other lives in the massive residential development in the COVID-19 battered Bronx known as Co-op City in which she lives.
+That was before the coronavirus changed her life and so many others in the massive residential development in the COVID-19 battered Bronx known as Co-op City in which she lives.
 Before her mother was infected with it.
 Before medical examiners determined her father didn’t die from it — but only after she says his body was held at the hospital for 10 days after his March 27 death.

 And before the virus killed at least six fellow members of her nearby Community Protestant Church.